YWHo/MVC_MVP_MVVM/README.md

 ## The source code is at:
 https://github.com/ericmaxwell2003/ticTacToe

-The coding example for MVC is at 'mvc' branch
+The coding example for MVC is at 'mvc' branch.

-The coding example for MVP is at 'mvp' branch
+The coding example for MVP is at 'mvp' branch.

-The coding example for MVVM is at 'mvvm' branch
+The coding example for MVVM is at 'mvvm' branch.

 ## MVC - Model, View, Controller
 (https://github.com/ericmaxwell2003/ticTacToe/tree/mvc)